Prime Ministerial Limousine

 The Prime Ministerial Limousine is the official state car used by the prime minister of Australia.
 The current vehicle is a white BMW 7 Series.
 The prime ministerial and other ministerial limousines are maintained by COMCAR, a subdivision of the Department of Finance.
 The vehicle is often referred to in the media and the community as "C1", which is the number plate that the car displays (meaning "Commonwealth 1").
 The Australian flag is centrally mounted on the bonnet of the vehicle.

 Prime ministerial vehicles are transported and used wherever the prime minister travels.
 The vehicle is stored at Parliament House, the Lodge, Kirribilli House or an allocated COMCAR facility.
 While COMCAR administers the vehicles, they are driven by Australian Federal Police officers.
 Tony Abbott was the first prime minister to use the BMW 7 Series.
 The past model of prime ministerial limousine, the Holden Caprice, was first used by Bob Hawke, replacing the Ford LTDs that had been used in the 1980s.

 Current vehicle

 The prime ministerial fleet was updated in 2014, replacing the Holden Caprice fleet with a suite of armoured BMW 7 Series High Security (F03) models.
-The $6.3 million (AUD) fleet of BMW 7 Series were purchased initially by the Australian Government to protect visiting dignitaries for the 2014 G20 summit in Brisbane, and were later commissioned as the official prime ministerial fleet.
+The AU$6.3 million fleet of BMW 7 Series were purchased initially by the Australian Government to protect visiting dignitaries for the 2014 G20 summit in Brisbane, and were later commissioned as the official prime ministerial fleet.
 The limousine, manufactured in Germany, has undergone extensive mechanical and protection-based modifications including armour and bulletproofing.
 The prime ministerial state car and a supporting armoured BMW X5 is administered by COMCAR, a division of the Australian Government's Department of Finance, and driven by trained officers of the Australian Federal Police.